 However, there’s not much nightlife as things close early, so our dinners were our primarily “activity” come night time.
 We found this totally fine because by the end of the day we were downright pooped!
 In addition, because of it’s high popularity, the streets, beaches, and restaurants are usually fairly crowded, especially in high season.

 We’ve stayed at both the Aston Kaanapali Shores (absolutely loved the pool and garden area) and the Kaanapali Beach Hotel (fantastic budget option super close to famous Black Rock beach).
-We’ve also stayed in Airbnbs in Maui a few times when we knew we’d be out exploring (and not taking advantage of resort amenities) each day.
+We’ve also stayed in vacation rentals Maui a few times when we knew we’d be out exploring (and not taking advantage of resort amenities) each day.

 South Maui: Kihei and Wailea